czczc/wire-cell-tutorial/develop/style-guide.md

 ## example editor setup

 After installing `clang-format`, many editors have extensions to utilize it during editing.
-This could be useful especially for multi-line comments, which `clang-format` can not handel very well after editing.
+This could be useful especially for multi-line comments, which `clang-format` can not handle very well after editing.
 Here we provide examples for some popular editors:

 ### Atom